-Tim McGraw and Faith Hill’s No-Nonsense Approach to Daughters’ Dates
+Tim McGraw And Faith Hill’s No-Nonsense Approach To Daughters’ Dates

 Gracie was the first daughter to leave the nest.
 In an article in Taste of Country, McGraw tells us a little more about his eldest.

-“[Gracie’s] a singer and a guitar player and writes songs and has a band, they played all this summer around town.”
+“[Gracie’s] a singer and a guitar player and writes songs and has a band, they played all this summer around town.

 “She’s in school now.
 She’s studying music.
 I want them to follow their passion — all of them.
 And all of them can sing and all have different interests, but just to follow their passion.
 I’d like for her to get her college degree first, but whatever inspires them, whatever motivates them, whatever they wanna go for.
 That’s what I’m all about.”